 Another version of a lifting belt is the tapered variation.
 The front portion is thin and the back portion is the full belt width.
 Normally popular for weightlifting as it gives more flexibility in movement.

 Yet ANOTHER piece of powerlifting gear that has a bad use factor in terms of mindset.
 So let’s squash the BS that spreads rapid in our gym convo’s.

 Sleeves for your joints are merely used to keep them warm so the synovial fluid within can resist friction and encourage maximum strength output.
 Essentially you are attempting to lower the chances of knee inflammation (pain).

-Now, if you go a size or two smaller, some powerlifters are capable of pushing out a lot more pounds during a PR (personal record).
-That’s a big deal when it comes to beating out your competition, but the primary thing to remember under most circumstances sleeves just keep your joints warm.
+Now, if you go a size smaller, some powerlifters are capable of pushing out a lot more pounds during a PR (personal record).
+That’s a big deal when it comes to beating out your competition.

 Elbow sleeves are exactly the same concept with the exception that they are not legal for the bench press competition under most powerlifting federations when it comes to raw lifting.
 You can wear them to protect elbows during squats, but it’s a no for benching.

 All three of the previous powerlifting pieces are able to be worn for most competitions just with certain specifics on dimensions.
 Wrist straps are popular for training, but are not allowed to be worn during most competitions unless it says so on official rules (small local meets may allow them).

 Wrist straps work by wrapping around the handle or bar to keep your grip literally stuck to the equipment.
 This is good for pulling exercises such as deadlifts and rows, but you don’t want wrist straps on during the bench press.

 Why?
 Remember I said you’re LITERALLY stuck to the bar, handle, whatever the hell you wrapped yourself on.
 Well guess what happens if something goes wrong and the weight tips over?